jens4Dev/semon_ccu/README.md

 sys     0m 0.07s

 ### Contributions
-* Thanks to Indi55 from homematic-forum.de for the [script to read from modbus TCP](https://homematic-forum.de/forum/viewtopic.php?f=31&t=55722&p=553720).
+* Thanks to Indi55 from homematic-forum.de for the [script to read from ModBus TCP](https://homematic-forum.de/forum/viewtopic.php?f=31&t=55722&p=553720).
 Please note his cudos to "Andrey-Nakin".

 ### Activation of ModBus TCP
 ModBus TCP can be activated in the settings of the SE inverter. **The setting is reachable without opening the inverter** - just press the display key long and you enter the settings menu.